-Old Compton Street
+9. Old Compton Street

 Old Compton Street is a road that runs East-West through Soho in the West End of London.
-Old Compton Street was home for French Protestant refugees who were given asylum in England in 1681.
+Old Compton Street was home to French Protestant refugees who were given asylum in England in 1681.

 Today the street is lined with bars and restaurants and is a central focal point for London’s LGBTQ community.

 During Pride Weekend in London, the street is closed and becomes a pedestrian-only zone.
 It’s also a great area to just hang out and grab drinks at the fabulous bars.